lanl-ansi/LearningFieldTheories/README.md

 ## Key Results

-- Demonstrates that models with **discrete, continuous or mixed data** can be learned directly from Monte Carlo samples.
+- Demonstrates that models with **discrete, continuous or mixed data** can be learned directly from Monte Carlo samples and from moments only.
 - Recovers known **RG fixed points** and **scaling laws** for the learned couplings.
 - Extracts **string tension** from Wilson-loop expectation values, confirming the **area-law confinement** behavior.
 - Establishes **error-scaling** with sample size, following \( |\hat{K} - K| \propto N^{-1/2} \).